-Like most creative types, I owe my career to it.
+Like most creatives, I owe my career to it.
 A stint volunteering at a film festival turned into the opportunity to pen a TV miniseries, and launched me into the world of being a professional writer.
 Had I not volunteered at that festival and ingratiated myself with the producer running it, who knows where I’d be?

 Success is predicated on the ability to recognize an opportunity when it presents itself, and acting accordingly.
 Being in the right place at the right time is key; being able to recognize when you are in one of those moments is crucial.
 If you’re not paying attention to the signals, that ship sails, leaving you standing on the shore and realizing that you just missed the golden opportunity that would have put you on it, rather than looking at it from a distance.

 So what does that have to do with Kurt Cobain?

 Kurt is immortal.
 He’s deified and lionized and memorialized every time you hear “Smells Like Teen Spirit.”
 He’s a genuine rock icon on the same level as Jim Morrison, Jimi Hendrix and Janis Joplin (all of whom, like Kurt, died at 27).
 Heck, NECA even released not one but two collectable toys of Kurt: